 Right Action is more than simply holding the intention of causing no harm to ourselves and others but to ensure that what we are doing physically does not cause harm to any sentient beings.
 This means an avoidance of killing, injuring, stealing, and sexual misconduct.

 Right Livelihood for monastics is to live from the donations of others and never take more than one needs.
-For laypeople it means to avoid any livelihood that causes suffering to others by cheating, harming, or killing them.
+For laypeople, it means to avoid any livelihood that causes suffering to others by cheating, harming, or killing them.
 Whether we are business owners or employees, we can ensure that we are following ethically sound methods of making a living.
 If we are unemployed, we can ask ourselves if our means of survival are ethical and if we are causing harm to anyone else in our quest to meet our basic needs.

 Right Effort means to diligently cultivate good qualities and to abandon non-virtuous thoughts and actions.
 The Buddha taught that if you want to be happy, there are certain behaviors that will help you attain that goal and others that will prevent it.
 In Buddhism, virtue is anything that causes happiness, and non-virtue is anything that causes suffering.
 To learn more about Buddhist virtues and non-virtues, click here.
+The primary means for developing right effort is to contemplate impermanence to see that we can’t delay in our endeavor since there is no guarantee that we will still be here tomorrow and to gain enthusiasm for the path by contemplating the benefits of liberation and the faults of samsara.

 Right Mindfulness means to remain mindful of the body, feelings, consciousness, and mental phenomena while abandoning attachment and aversion.
 To learn more about mindfulness, click here.
 Simply put, it is to remain aware of what you are doing.
 As easy as this seems, when was the last time you were walking or taking transportation somewhere and completely lost track of where you were?
 It’s easy to lose track of what we are doing.
 We can ask ourselves “How am I existing in this moment?” or, “How is the world around me existing in this moment?”